Chief of Staff

 - Proficiency in Microsoft software required

 - Previous experience in student government preferred

-- Must complete Sexual Harassment Prevention and Gender Awareness Training within 30 days of hire
+- Must complete Sexual Harassment Prevention, Computer Security Awareness and Defensive Driving Training within 30 days of hire

 - Must be able to exercise tact and exhibit sound professional judgment

 - Strong organizational skills required; must be able to follow oral and written directions and follow projects through to completion